8 Important Personal Finance Resolutions For 2019

 Ask for Help – or Turn to Technology

-One major reason people avoid facing their finances is because they don’t feel confident with money.
+One major reason people avoid facing their personal finances is because they don’t feel confident with money.
 If you know that you lack confidence, ask for help!
 Chances are you have friends or family members who are savvy with their money.
 Barter one of your skills or talents in exchange for their assistance.
 If you don’t feel comfortable asking for help or don’t know anyone who can help, turn to technology.
-A number of apps today – including Mint and Albert – can help you assess your finances and set a budget.
+A number of apps today – including Mint and Albert – can help you assess your personal finances and set a budget.

 Pay off credit card debt

 Some debt is not bad ( a mortgage is a perfect example), except when you are talking about credit card debt.
 If you are carrying any debt as we enter the new year, make a plan to pay it off.
 There are different methods to choose from for paying down your debt.
-Pick one that is right for your financial situation and before you know it, you will be debt free.
+Pick one that is right for your personal financial situation and before you know it, you will be debt free.
 Just make sure you stick to your budget moving forward so that you don’t fall into debt again.

 Review your credit report every year